matteoferla/DirEvo_tools/readme.md

 * URL query string needs to be integrated
 * make size responsive.
 * https. switch to gnunicorn from waitress?
-* add color choice to request.session?
-Actually just make it a JS thing.
 * Make sure code supports badly formatted sequences. e.g. numbers and spaces and newlines.
 * edit ajax views to specificy server side errors.
 Also edit js side to catch client side errors.